Most March babies know their birthstone is aquamarine, a serene blue gemstone that can range from nearly clear to a strong dark blue.

 Aquamarine is a beautiful and versatile stone we love working with.
 It’s beautiful, rich in history and lore and quite wearable.
 Our previous custom projects have included statement earrings and engagement rings.

-Visit our website to see our collection of aquamarine jewelry, perfect for a birthday or anniversary gift.
-Or we’d love to work with you to create a personalized aquamarine setting using a stone you may already own.
-View our availability below to schedule a private appointment.
+It’s the perfect stone for a birthday or anniversary gift.
+We’d love to work with you to create a personalized aquamarine setting using a stone you may already own, send us a message on our contact page.